hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/thinking-in-roles/1-no-of-roles.md

 metaDescription: "Learn how to choose between single vs multiple roles"
 ---

-In this section, we will look at how to generally approach modelling roles for permissions with Hasura.
+In this section, we will look at how to generally approach modeling roles for permissions with Hasura.

 Traditionally you will consider multiple roles based on responsibilities assigned to user.